Khalid bin Saud Al Saud (1811–1865): Reign and death

-Khalid and his nephew, Faisal bin Turki, fought in Riyadh in 1838, and Khalid defeated Faisal.
+Khalid and his cousin, Faisal bin Turki, fought in Riyadh in 1838, and Khalid defeated Faisal.
 Then Faisal was arrested by the Ottoman forces through Egyptians and sent to Cairo.
 As a result, Khalid was named as the ruler by the Ottomans.
 In fact, the Ottomans appointed him as their Riyadh deputy.
 Although there was no revolt against Khalid's rule among locals, the Wahhabi figures and the members of the Al Sheikh family did not declare their allegiance to him.
 Instead, they fled Riyadh and moved to Al Hariq where the Egyptian forces did not exist.

 Locals in Al Qassim announced their loyalty to Khalid, but at the same time they began to gain their independence from the Emirate of Najd during Khalid's reign.
 Because at the beginning of his rule Al Qassim leaders signed an agreement, London Convention, with the Ottoman Empire through which they secured the removal of the Egyptian pashas from their region.
 Khalid also managed to have power in the Eastern regions and sent Saad bin Mutlaq to Oman to take the region, but his attempt was not success.
 In 1840 Khalid sent a letter to the British resident in Bahrain asking to revive the relations with the British that had existed, but he was not given a positive response.

 Khalid could not fully consolidate his power and gain full acceptance of the tribes.
 His reign that was exclusively backed by the Egyptians did not last so long.
 Khalid lost the power when the Egyptian troops left Najd as a result of the pressure of the British authorities.
 In fact, the Egyptian troops had to leave the region as a result of the protocol signed between the Ottoman government and the British government on 15 July 1840.
 In December 1841 Khalid was replaced by Abdullah bin Thunayan who was a great-grandson of Muhammad bin Saud’s brother.
 Khalid attempted to retake the rulership, but following his fruitless attempts he gave up and found refuge in Hejaz.
 Khalid was given a pension by the Ottomans until his death in 1865.